Population fragmentation: Genetic effects

-Population fragmentation causes inbreeding depression, which leads to a decrease in genetic variability in the species involved.
+Population fragmentation may cause inbreeding depression, which leads to a decrease in genetic variability in the species involved.
 This decreases the fitness of the population for several reasons.
 First, inbreeding forces competition with relatives, which decreases the evolutionary fitness of the species.
 Secondly, the decrease in genetic variability causes an increased possibility a lethal homozygous recessive trait may be expressed; this decreases the average litter size reproduced, indirectly decreasing the population.
 When a population is small, the influence of genetic drift increases, which leads to less and/or random fixation of alleles.
 In turn, this leads to increased homozygosity, negatively affecting individual fitness.
 The performance of plants may be compromised by less effective selection which causes an accumulation of deleterious mutations in small populations.
 Since individuals in small populations are more likely to be related, they are more likely to inbreed.
 A reduction in fitness may occur in small plant populations because of mutation accumulation, reduced genetic diversity, and increased inbreeding.
-Over time, the evolutionary potential and a species's ability to adapt to a changing environment, such as climate change, is decreased.
+Over time, the evolutionary potential and ability of a species to adapt to a changing environment, such as climate change, is decreased.
+In addition, the limited ability to adapt to changes due to inadequate gene flow can also increase a species susceptibility to extinction.

+Other instances of population fragmentation show that while population bottlenecks resulting from fragmentation should lower genetic diversity over time, as mentioned, some species that experience these changes are able to maintain high levels of genetic diversity.
+Population fragmentation into multiple, smaller subpopulations, and with periods of low gene flow, is able to adequately preserve allelic richness, the number of alleles in a population, at the expense of heterozygosity - increases the Loss of heterozygosity.

+Population fragmentation by habitat fragmentation has been shown to increase the genetic differentiation between different subpopulations as there is less gene flow due to the physical separation.